xasos/SportsStore/README.md

 SportsStore
 ===========

-Sample Sports Store Application written in AngularJS.
+Sample sports store web app written in AngularJS and Deployd.

 ## Running the application